Stewart, McBride exit US Soccer, leaving Berhalter in limbo

 Men’s general manager Brian McBride also is resigning, leaving coach Gregg Berhalter in limbo following the expiration of his contract on Dec.
 31. Berhalter is under investigation for a 1991 domestic violence incident and Anthony Hudson, one of his assistants, led his first game as interim coach on Wednesday.

-U.S. Soccer Federation President Cindy Parlow Cone said it likely will be many months before the coach situation is sorted out.
-Sportsology Group, a company that has worked with the Los Angeles Rams and several soccer teams, was hired to lead the sporting director search and analyze coach candidates.
+USSF President Cindy Parlow Cone said it likely will be many months before the coach situation is sorted out.
+Sportsology Group, a company that has worked with the Los Angeles Rams and several soccer teams, was hired to lead the sporting director search, review the sporting department and analyze coach candidates.
 The sporting director will then make the coach decision.

 “We’re hopeful that we can fill these two positions by the end of the summer so that the men’s team has plenty of time in preparation for the World Cup in leading up to 2026,” Cone said.
 “Greg remains a candidate.”